AmirF27/react-redux-rpg-alpha/README.md

-# React/Redux RPG Demo
+# React/Redux Role-Playing Game

-This is a demo for a role-playing game built with React and Redux.
+This is an alpha of a role-playing game built with React and Redux.

-You are in Redux-Saga branch!
+You are inside MASTER!